 initially used the photos

-as part of an advertising campaign (right) with the hashline
+as part of an advertising campaign (left) with the hashline

 #HAIRHASNOGENDER.
 The goal was